1e1/Open-GATSO-POI/readme.md

 # Open GATSO

-It gives a set of speed cameras.
+It gives a set of speed cameras on the EU.

 ![preview](./readme.img/map.png)